Pedroemanuelavelar/auto-installer-and-configurator-for-git/README.md

-# Script bash for automation instalation for linux
+# Script bash for automation instalation for Unix OS

 ## languages
 <details>